This post summarises my visits to Arras and is part of a series on the Great War.

 The beautiful mediaeval town of Arras has not one but two gorgeous, Flemish-style central squares.
 It has the traditional cloth hall and belfry in Place des Heros.
 If you’re feeling limber and sound of knee, you could always climb the belfry.
 Since I’m not made of knees, I declined.

-Just around the corner, the Grand’Place is lined with Baroque Flemish townhouses.
-Many of these were partially destroyed during the Great War but have been painstakingly reconstructed.
+Just around the corner, the Grand’Place flaunts its Baroque Flemish townhouses.
+Shelling partially destroyed many during the Great War but have been painstakingly reconstructed.
 If you look closely you can see scars of war on some of the facades.

 In winter, this square hosts the Christmas market, while the rest of the year there are outdoor cafes and restaurants all over this area.
 Wednesday and Saturday are market days, but unfortunately, we missed those this time.